Skip to main content

 Be Careful on Public Networks (VPN solutions)

 You can protect yourself while in public by using a VPN solution.
 VPN stands for a Virtual Private Network.
-A VPN solution creates an encrypted tunnel between your device and the destination or secure network.
-All the data that transverses the VPN is encrypted and thus unreadable if captured.
+A VPN creates an encrypted tunnel between your device and the destination or secure network.
+All the data that traverses the VPN is encrypted and thus unreadable if captured.
 I highly recommend NordVPN for a VPN solution.

 Suspicious Website Check (refer to antivirus section)